 Consistency isn’t Just a Buzzword

 Stick with it.
 Don’t give in.
 It will work.
 It just takes time.
-Normal time to sleep train is up to six weeks!
+The normal time to sleep train is up to six weeks!

 Oh, and make sure that both you and your partner are on the same page – or things will take longer and be harder.